w3c/automotive/security-privacy-questionnaire.md

-## 2. Questions to Consider

 **https://www.w3.org/TR/security-privacy-questionnaire/**

-**2.1.
-What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?**
+## What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

 User Agents should only expose information to the web when doing so is necessary to serve a clear user need.
 Does your feature expose